ericcornelissen/shescape/docs/bundlers.md

 Tested on [webpack] `v5.108.4`.

 Add the following to your `webpack.config.js` configuration.
-Make sure to extend the `resolve`/`fallback` object if it already exists in your configuration.
+Make sure to extend the object/array if it already exists in your configuration.

 ```javascript
 export default {